 The Sport and Recreation Spatial team brings together a strong and professional team.
 Each team member brings extensive experience on projects across a range of disciplines including health, education, sport, recreation and technology.
-This is complimented by extensive research in the areas of behavioural epidemiology and public health combined with technical skills.
+This is complimented by extensive research in the areas of behavioural epidemiology, sport management and public health combined with technical skills.

 Federation University Australia, and Victoria University